 Maeyen recently premiered her “Lens Into Legacy” doc at the American Express Center in New York to acclaim in front of an audience that included New Jersey Senator Corey Booker and world renown NASA Astronaut, Mae Jemison.
 Bassey also recently lent her producing skills to three hour-long episodes of the network documentary series Why We Fight.
 The project is executive produced by Ronda Rousey, Adam Feinstein, Matt Ogens and Gotham Chopra and produced by the Academy-Award nominated production company Dirty Robber.
 The series will premiere in fall 2017.

-Currently, Bassey is directing the feature-length documentary film “419.”
-The groundbreaking piece has received production support from The Ford Foundation and will feature Nigerian luminary Femi Kuti among several others, and will be released in 2018.
+Currently, Bassey is directing and producing the feature-length documentary film “419.”
+The groundbreaking piece has received production support from The Ford Foundation, and will feature Nigerian luminary Femi Kuti among several others, and will be released in 2018.
 She also is one of ten producers selected to be a Producers Guild of America Diversity Fellow for 2017.

 A first generation Nigerian-American who grew up in Atlanta, GA, Maeyen is a Dean’s list graduate of Northwestern University’s undergraduate program in Radio/TV/Film, and has completed UCLA’s year-long graduate program in screenwriting.
-Maeyen also is an outgoing Northwestern University Black Alumni Association (NUBAA) board member, and she currently serves as Co-President of the Northwestern University Alumni Board of Los Angeles.
+Maeyen also is an outgoing Northwestern University Black Alumni Association (NUBAA) board member, and she currently serves as Co-President of her city-wide Northwestern University Alumni Board.